Detection of GeV $\gamma$-Ray Emission from supernova remnant SNR G15.9+0.2 with Fermi-LAT: Source Detection

-To further confirm that the region of SNR G15.9-0.2 does not have other significant $\gamma$-ray residual radiations within the $2^{\circ}.6 \times 2^{\circ}.6$ TS map, we also deducted the emission from the region of SNR G15.9-0.2, and we found that there was no significant $\gamma$-ray excess from the nearby area of SNR G15.9-0.2, as shown in the right panel of Figure \ref{Fig1}, which suggested that the $\gamma$-ray emission is likely to come from SNR G15.9-0.2.
-Using {\tt gtfindsrc}, we obtained the best-fit position of SNR G15.9-0.2 to be (R.A., decl. = 274$^{\circ}$.74, -14$^{\circ}$.92) with a 68\% (95\%) error circle of 0$^{\circ}$.10 (0$^{\circ}$.16) by assuming a point source with a power-law spectrum at its SIMBAD location.
-As shown in Figure \ref{Fig2}, we found its contours from the 1.4 GHz radio and X-ray energy bands are all within 68\% and 95\% error circles of the best position of SNR G15.9-0.2.
-Meanwhile, the region with the 1$\sigma$ statistical uncertainty from the location (R.A., decl. = 274$^{\circ}$.83, -15$^{\circ}$.06; from \citet{Abeysekara2017}) of the TeV source 2HWC J1819-150 well overlaps with all of those regions from three different energy bands, which shows that these four sources from the radio to TeV band are likely to be counterparts of SNR G15.9-0.2.
+To further confirm that the region of SNR G15.9+0.2 does not have other significant $\gamma$-ray residual radiations within the $2^{\circ}.6 \times 2^{\circ}.6$ TS map, we also deducted the emission from the region of SNR G15.9+0.2.
+Using {\tt gtfindsrc}, we obtained the best-fit position of SNR G15.9+0.2 to be (R.A., decl. = 274$^{\circ}$.74, -14$^{\circ}$.92) with a 68\% (95\%) error circle of 0$^{\circ}$.10 (0$^{\circ}$.16) by assuming a point source with a power-law spectrum at its SIMBAD location.
+As shown in Figure \ref{Fig2}, we found its contours of the 1.4 GHz radio and X-ray energy bands are all within the 68\% and 95\% error circles of the best position of SNR G15.9+0.2.
+Moreover, the region with a 1$\sigma$ statistical uncertainty from the location of the TeV source 2HWC J1819-150 (R.A., decl. = 274$^{\circ}$.83, -15$^{\circ}$.06; from \citet{Abeysekara2017} well overlaps with all the regions from three different energy bands.
+This indicates that these four sources from the radio to TeV bands are likely to be counterparts of SNR G15.9+0.2.

-Using the uniform disk and the 2D Gaussian templates, we tested the different values of radius and $\sigma$, which range from 0$^{\circ}$.1 to 3$^{\circ}$ with a step of 0$^{\circ}$.05, to obtain the likely $\gamma$-ray spatial distribution from the new source.
-Then, we calculated the value of the TS$_{\rm ext}\approx$165.80 according to the formula of 2log($L_{\rm ext}$/$L_{\rm ps}$) from \citet{Lande2012}, where $L_{\rm ps}$ and $L_{\rm ext}$ represent the maximum log-likelihood values for point source template and 2D Gaussian template with $\sigma$ of 2$^{\circ}$.35, respectively.
-Considering a significant improvement with a high TS$_{\rm ext}$ than the case of a point source, in all subsequent analyses, we adopted the 2D Gaussian spatial template with a $\sigma$ of 2$^{\circ}$.35 to analyze the new $\gamma$-ray source.
-Here, the best-fit results with the highest TS value from the different templates were presented in Table \ref{Table1}.
+Using the uniform disk and two-dimensional (2D) Gaussian templates, we tested the different values of the radius and $\sigma$, which range from 0$^{\circ}$.1 to 1$^{\circ}$.5 with an increment of 0$^{\circ}$.05, to obtain the probable $\gamma$-ray spatial distribution of the new source.
+Then, we calculated the value of the TS$_{\rm ext}$, using the formula of 2log($L_{\rm ext}$/$L_{\rm ps}$) from \citet{Lande2012}, where $L_{\rm ps}$ and $L_{\rm ext}$ represent the maximum log-likelihood values for the point source template and extended templates, respectively.
+We found that the 2D Gaussian template has a significant improvement with the highest value of TS$_{\rm ext}$ and a $\sigma$ of 0$^{\circ}$.45 in the analysis.
+Therefore, we adopted the 2D Gaussian spatial template with a $\sigma$ of 0$^{\circ}$.45 as the best spatial template to analyze the new $\gamma$-ray source in all subsequent analyses.
+The best-fit results with the highest TS values from the different templates were presented in Table \ref{Table1}.